avaneesh93/defeating-plagiarism-checkers/README.txt

 You can also generate these files by running the project for the first time.
 However, it will take about 3 hours to do so.

+P.S.:
+model.pkl is a 3.25 GB file which needs to be *loaded onto RAM*!
+You may want to use a higher-specced workstation to execute the project.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For Language Modeling using Facebook's Word Vectors. the file needed is "wiki.en.vec".